r3dlight/keysas/documentation/user_documentation/raspberry.rst

 Currently, only GNU/Linux administration workstations are supported.
 The downloads are available in the download section above.

 To provide you with maximum security, the keysas-admin application is developed using the Tauri-app framework and exclusively uses Vue-JS 3 for the frontend and Rust language for the backend.
-Once installed, the application will automatically notify you of available updates and offer to install them.

 The administration of **Keysas** stations works using the SSHv2 protocol.
 Therefore, you need to generate a dedicated pair of ed25519 asymmetric keys for Keysas station administration.